-- A mission driven individual who leads by example with enthusiasm, passion, and sparking intelligence.
+- A mission-driven individual who leads by example with enthusiasm, passion, and sparkling intelligence.

 - Bachelor's degree in education at a minimum.

-- Twelve semester units or equivalent quarter units of the 15 units required in the above shall include courses which cover the general areas of child growth and development; child, family, and community, or child family, and program/curriculum.
+- Twelve-semester units or equivalent quarter units of the 15 units required in the above shall include courses that cover the general areas of child growth and development; child, family, and community, or child family, and program/curriculum.

 - 3-5 years of leadership experience in an early childhood school environment preferred.